dlalan7250-lab/Closed-Loop-Buck-Converter/README.md

 # 🔋 Closed-Loop DC-DC Buck Converter with PCB

-A hardware implementation of a **closed-loop DC-DC Buck Converter** designed and developed as part of the Power Electronics Laboratory at IIT Guwahati.
+A hardware implementation of a **closed-loop DC-DC Buck Converter** designed and developed as a design project at IIT Guwahati under Sabri Nath Mam.

 The project converts a higher DC input voltage into a regulated lower DC output voltage using **PWM control and feedback voltage sensing**.
 The complete system was designed, assembled and implemented on a custom PCB.